 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.5 months, from May 8 to August 24, with an average daily incident shortwave energy per square meter above 7.2 kWh.
-The brightest day of the year is June 26, with an average of 8.4 kWh.
+The brightest month of the year in Sacramento is June, with an average of 8.3 kWh.

 The darker period of the year lasts for 3.6 months, from November 3 to February 19, with an average daily incident shortwave energy per square meter below 3.3 kWh.
-The darkest day of the year is December 21, with an average of 2.1 kWh.
+The darkest month of the year in Sacramento is December, with an average of 2.1 kWh.

 For the purposes of this report, the geographical coordinates of Sacramento are 38.582 deg latitude, -121.494 deg longitude, and 26 ft elevation.